apat2010/apat2010/README.md

  ### Very Important

  If you are looking at my activity and thinking "Software Engineer?
 Where are the commits & activity????", here is important information to share.
  1. During my internship with VIZIO, I have been committing to the following GH account https://github.com/anthonypatterson-vizio.
+Some commits are shown but some activity is not visible on more secure repositories

  2. I taught at Hack Reactor from late March to early June.
 During this time, my GH commits became less frequent BUT I can promise that I was working with full stack JavaScript principles 6 days a week, teaching Object Oriented Programming, API Calls, Callback Patterns, Promises, Instanciation patterns, etc, etc, etc and this work ABSOLUTELY increased my capabalities as a software engineer.